epigen/mr.pareto/README.md

   * [CeMM Users](#cemm-users)

 # Motivation
 > _"Programming is about trying to make the future less painful.
-It’s about making things easier for our teammates._" from _The Pragmatic Programmer_ by Andy Hunt & Dave Thomas
+It’s about making things easier for our teammates."_ from _The Pragmatic Programmer_ by Andy Hunt & Dave Thomas

 Three key observations at the end of 2021 motivated me to start this project.
   * Increased demand, but limited resources.